Yankees vs. Red Sox Player Props Betting Odds

 - Strikeouts Prop: Over/Under 4.5 (Over Odds: -145)

-- The Yankees' Domingo German (3-3) will make his 12th start of the season.
+- Clarke Schmidt (2-6) will take the mound for the Yankees, his 14th start of the season.

-- German has pitched five or more innings in two straight games and will look to extend that streak.
+- Schmidt has four starts in a row of five innings or more.

-- He has finished one appearance without allowing an earned run in 11 chances this season.
+- He has made 13 appearances and finished three of them without allowing an earned run.

 |Opponent